-London has no shortage of fantastic steak restaurants – I’ve dined in the city’s most popular high-end steakhouses and scoped out some of the best unknown cheap-eats, but one that always continues to stand out, bringing me back for more – usually on a Sunday – is Hawksmoor.
+London has no shortage of fantastic steak restaurants – we’ve dined in the city’s most popular high-end steakhouses and scoped out some of the best unknown cheap-eats, but one that always continues to stand out, bringing us back for more – usually on a Sunday – is Hawksmoor.

 Known for its flavourful and succulent Sunday Roasts, Hawksmoor is made for those who love to dine out and perfect for a special occasion, date night or family dinner, but only recently did I learn that its a la carte menu has just as much to shout about as its acclaimed weekend offering.
 Read on to find out why.